Understanding family history of pancreatic cancer

 Most cancers occur by chance when DNA changes cause our cells to divide and grow out of control.
-However, pancreatic cancer can sometimes run in families.
-Around 10% of all pancreatic cancer cases are hereditary.
+Around 10% of all pancreatic cancer cases are hereditary, meaning they are linked to inherited gene changes that can run in families.

-Your risk of pancreatic cancer increases if you have two or more first-degree relatives (parent, sibling or child) who have had the disease, or a first-degree relative who developed the disease before they were 50 years old.
+A family history of pancreatic cancer may increase your risk of developing the disease.
+Your may have an increased risk if you have two or more first-degree relatives (parent, sibling or child) who have been diagnosed with pancreatic cancer, or a first-degree relative who developed the disease before the age of 50.

-The table below shows pancreatic cancer risk based on family history.
+This table shows the risk of developing pancreatic cancer based on family history.

 Familial pancreatic cancer